Facebook iconTransformers vs vLLM vs SGLang: Comparison Guide

 print(outputs[0]["generated_text"].replace(prompt, "").strip())

 This runs the TinyLlama model locally and prints the generated response.
-It works on most modern machines, especially if you have a GPU.
+I’ve found it works reliably on most modern machines, and having a GPU makes a noticeable difference even for smaller models.

 Serving with Transformers

-Besides running models locally in scripts, Transformers also lets you serve models as an API using the built-in transformers CLI.
-This is useful if you want to send prompts to the model from a web app or another service.
+Besides running models inside scripts, Transformers also lets you serve models as an API using the built-in CLI.
+I’ve used this approach when I needed a quick local endpoint for testing prompts from a web app or another service.

 You can serve a model like TinyLlama using the following command: